lgmorand/lgmorand.github.io/_posts/2023-03-18-aks-upgrade-strategy.md

 ## Automatic upgrade

-Manual upgrade is fine when you have few clusters but it can become time consuming at entreprise-scale.
+Manual upgrade is easy when you have few clusters but it can become time-consuming at enterprise scale.
 To answer this problem, AKS offers an [auto upgrade feature](https://learn.microsoft.com/fr-fr/azure/aks/auto-upgrade-cluster).

 > If using the node-image cluster auto-upgrade channel or the NodeImage node image auto-upgrade channel, Linux unattended upgrades will be **disabled** by default.
 It means that you don't need to use Kured anymore.